A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Method

-The dimensionality of the target and disease parameter matrices is $V \in \mathbb{R}^{|T|,d}$ and $U \in \mathbb{R}^{|D|,d}$, where $d$ is the size of the embedding for each entity – set to 32 for this work.
+The dimensionality of the gene target and disease parameter matrices is $V \in \mathbb{R}^{|T|,d}$ and $U \in \mathbb{R}^{|D|,d}$, where $d$ is the size of the embedding for each entity – set to 32 for this work.
 We have also explored other dimensionality numbers but found no significant difference in the result.
-Meaning that together, these matrices contribute 61,056 learnable parameters to the model.
-The neural network, if using a 32-dimensional Hetionet embeddings has 43,240 parameters.
-This results in final total model size of just over 100,000 learnable parameters.
+Putting all these together, these matrices contribute 61,056 learnable parameters to the model.
+The neural network, when using a 32-dimensional gene target embeddings, has 43,240 parameters.
+This results in the final total model size of just over 100,000 learnable parameters.
 These parameters were optimised using the Adagrad \cite{ward2019adagrad} variant of Stochastic Gradient Descent (SGD) with Mean Squared Error (MSE) as the loss function.
-The model was trained for 100 epochs, using a batch size of 2000 and a learning rate of 0.05.
+The model was trained for 100 epochs, using a batch size of 2,000 and a learning rate of 0.05.

 We argue that the main advantage of this proposed technique is that the dense neural network allows for complex interactions between the Open Targets evidence, the latent variables and the pre-trained knowledge graph embeddings.
-In this way the embeddings from the knowledge graph can have non-linear interactions with the prediction outcome and can interact with both the disease and the target latent variables.
-This would not be happen if the embeddings were used as side information in algorithms such as Macau \cite{simm2015macau}.
+In this way the embeddings from the knowledge graph can have non-linear interactions with the prediction outcome and can interact with both the disease and the gene target latent variables.
+This would not be happening if the embeddings were used as side information in algorithms such as Bayesian matrix and tensor decompostion models, e.g., Macau \cite{simm2015macau}.

-We used the following techniques to generate the embedding matrix $W$ for targets from the Hetionet knowledge graph.
-All the algorithms were set to use embedding dimension of 32 and were trained using the default parameters reported in the respective paper.
-Node2vec, a homogeneous graph embedding method that groups nodes with similar neighbourhoods together \cite{grover2016node2vec}; Metapath2vec, a heterogeneous graph embedding method that groups nodes of the same type with similar neighbourhoods together \cite{dong2017metapath2vec}; Graph Variational Auto-Encoder (GVAE), a homogeneous graph-based embedding approach that tries to predict links between nodes by applying a convolutional operation to latent variables of node neighbours \cite{kipf2016variational}; ComplEx, a heterogeneous graph-based embedding approach that tries to predict links between nodes by applying a decoder operation between latent variables of node pairs \cite{trouillon2016complex}; Random embeddings, which are randomised vectors that can be compared with others to measure the random effects on the prediction performance.